Arushi-12/Basic_Java_Projects/README.md

 # Basic_Java_Projects
-This repository contains all the projects made by me while learning Java.
+This repository contains all the basic projects made by me while learning Java.